Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks: Analysis: Incremental Hierarchical Tensor Rank Learning

 \section{Analysis: Incremental Hierarchical Tensor Rank Learning}

-In this section, we theoretically analyze the implicit regularization in hierarchical tensor factorization.
+In this section we theoretically analyze the implicit regularization in hierarchical tensor factorization.
 Our analysis extends known results for matrix and tensor factorizations outlined in \sect~\ref{sec:prelim}.
-In particular, we show that the implicit regularization in hierarchical tensor factorization induces an incremental learning process that results in low hierarchical tensor rank, similar to how matrix and tensor factorizations incrementally learn solutions with low matrix and tensor ranks, respectively.
-To facilitate this extension, overcoming the inherent complexity of the hierarchical tensor factorization model (see \sect~\ref{sec:intro}), we characterize the evolution of the local components introduced in \sect~\ref{sec:htf}.
-Our analysis is delivered in \subsects~\ref{sec:inc_rank_lrn:evolution} and~\ref{sec:inc_rank_lrn:imp_htr_min}.
+In particular, we show that the implicit regularization in hierarchical tensor factorization induces an incremental learning process that results in low hierarchical tensor rank, similarly to how matrix and tensor factorizations incrementally learn solutions with low matrix and tensor ranks, respectively.
+To facilitate this extension, while overcoming the challenges arising from the complexity of the hierarchical tensor factorization model, we characterize the evolution of the local components introduced in \sect~\ref{sec:htf}.
+Our analysis is delivered in \subsects~\ref{sec:inc_rank_lrn:evolution},~\ref{sec:inc_rank_lrn:imp_htr_min}, and~\ref{sec:inc_rank_lrn:partial_order}.
 For the convenience of the reader, \subsect~\ref{sec:inc_rank_lrn:informal} provides an informal overview.